williaml33moore/bathtub/docs/index.markdown

 * Bathtub is written entirely in SystemVerilog and UVM.
 * Run Bathtub natively in your SystemVerilog simulator as just another UVM test for your DUT, e.g., `+UVM_TESTNAME=my_bathtub_test`.
 * Reuse your current verification components, unchanged.
-* Use convenient Bathtub macros to write parameterized step definitions in the form of simple UVM virtual sequence classes for every _Given-When-Then_ step in your Gherkin scenarios.
+* With convenient Bathtub macros, write parameterized step definitions in the form of simple UVM virtual sequence classes for all the _Given-When-Then_ steps in your Gherkin scenarios.
-* Include your Bathtub tests in your regression suites to validate changes to specs or RTL.
+* Include your Bathtub tests in your regression suites to validate changes to specs and RTL.

 {% highlight verilog %}
 class set_operand_A_and_B_vseq extends alu_base_vsequence